 Most people think taking the train is safer than driving, but statistics show an alarming number of train accidents and train fatalities each year.
 With over 5,000 train accidents in 2018 so far, California is one of the leading states for train accidents nationwide.
 If you are ever involved in a train accident, It is important to know what to do (and what not to do) so that you can ensure the best odds of obtaining the maximum recovery possible for your injuries.
-If you or a loved one has been injured in a train accident, call the experienced train accident lawyers at Willoughby Brod today to learn how we can help fight for your rights and get you the compensation you deserve.
+If you or a loved one has been injured in a train accident, call the experienced train accident lawyers at Brod Law Firm today to learn how we can help fight for your rights and get you the compensation you deserve.

 Seek Medical Help